drchapman-17/bigdataproject/README.md

 ### Setup:

-1. Build the VM cluster running:
+1. Build the VM cluster running the following comand inside the vagrant folder (vagrant should be installed):

 ```shell
 vagrant up --provision
 ```

-inside the vagrant folder.

 2. Access the **node-master** virtual Machine using *vagrant ssh*